 When Is The Best Time To Eat Avocado While Pregnant?

 It is best to include avocado during early pregnancy because of its high folate content.
-Low folate levels in the early pregnancy are associated with neural tube defects.
-Therefore, if you include one avocado a day, it keeps the neuro disorders away from your child (20).
+Low folate levels in the early stages of pregnancy are associated with neural tube defects (14).
+Including avocado in your prenatal diet can help reduce the risk of deficiency-related birth defects.

 In the next section, we will tell you the different ways to include the fruit in your diet.